OpenIslamicApp/prayer-time/README.md

-# Ramadan Calender
+# Prayer Time Calender

-This project is starting as a static Ramadan Calendar for Ramadan 2022 for Dhaka Bangladesh (GMT+6) and will support only the Bangla language.
+This project is had as a static Ramadan Calendar for Ramadan 2022 for Dhaka Bangladesh (GMT+6) and only in Bangla language.
-But I intend to make it dynamic and robust in the future.
+But now it has more almost all months in Dhaka Bangladesh (GMT+6) Times.
+And will start adding more areas of Bangladesh soon.

 So feel free to contribute along the way.
+And add your time zone.

 ## Frontend